Being prepared can help keep you safe

 - Battery-powered or hand-crank radio and a National Oceanic and Atmospheric Administration Weather Radio with tone alert and extra batteries for both.

-- Complete change of clothing including a long-sleeved shirt, long pants and sturdy shoes.
-Consider additional clothing if you live in a cold-weather climate.
+- Spare clothing: long pants, sturdy shoes and additional clothing if you live in a cold-weather climate.

 - Sleeping bag or warm blanket for each person.
 Consider additional bedding if you live in a cold-weather climate.